Temper-Then-Tilt: Principled Unlearning for Generative Models through Tempering and Classifier Guidance: Experiments

 \textbf{Forget Quality (FQ)} quantifies statistical indistinguishability from a retrained reference model.
 It is computed as the p-value of a two-sample Kolmogorov–Smirnov test comparing the Truth Ratio distributions generated by the unlearned model and the reference model over the forget set.

-\textbf{Model Utility (MU)} measures retained performance on tasks unrelated to the forget set.
-It is defined as the harmonic mean, over the retain, RA, and WF datasets, of three components: (i) \emph{Probability}, the length-normalized probability of the true answer; (ii) \emph{ROUGE}, the ROUGE-L recall \citep{lin:2004:rouge}; and (iii) \emph{TR\texttt{+}}, an inverted confidence score given by $\text{TR\texttt{+}}(p_{\btheta},\q) = \max\{0, 1 - \RTruth(p_{\btheta},\q)\}$.
+\textbf{Model Utility (MU)} assesses retained performance, defined as the harmonic mean, over the retain, RA, and WF datasets, of three components: (i) \emph{Probability}, the length-normalized probability of the true answer; (ii) \emph{ROUGE}, the ROUGE-L recall \citep{lin:2004:rouge}; and (iii) \emph{TR\texttt{+}}, an inverted confidence score given by $\text{TR\texttt{+}}(p_{\btheta},\q) = \max\{0, 1 - \RTruth(p_{\btheta},\q)\}$.
 While prior work often conflates $\RTruth$ and TR\texttt{+} under the term ``Truth Ratio," we distinguish them explicitly for clarity.
 See Appendix~\ref{app:tofu-metrics} for detailed definitions for all metrics.

-\textbf{MU-ROUGE (Generative Utility).} While Model Utility provides a broad summary of retained performance, it aggregates heterogeneous quantities with distinct semantic meanings (Probability, ROUGE, and TR\texttt{+}) into a single harmonic mean.
+\textbf{MU-ROUGE (Generative Utility).} While MU provides a broad summary of retained performance, it aggregates heterogeneous quantities with distinct semantic meanings (Probability, ROUGE, and TR\texttt{+}) into a single harmonic mean.
 In particular, increases in token-level probability or confidence can raise the overall score even when the quality of generated text does not improve.
 To isolate generative performance, we propose \emph{MU-ROUGE}, defined as the harmonic mean of ROUGE-L scores across the retain, RA, and WF datasets.
 By focusing on generation quality, MU-ROUGE provides a more direct and interpretable measure of retained utility.
-We report both Model Utility and MU-ROUGE but emphasize MU-ROUGE as the primary utility metric.
+We report both MU and MU-ROUGE but emphasize MU-ROUGE as the primary utility metric.